 Stage 1 relates to the completion of a British Psychological Society accredited undergraduate degree or conversion course (conferring Graduate Basis for Chartered Status) and a British Psychological Society accredited Masters degree (conferring Stage 1 of the BPS’s Qualification in Sport and Exercise Psychology).
 If you have completed the requirements for Stage 1 (i.e. Stage 1 BPS QSEP), you will be compensated for this through APEL and will enter the programme at Stage 2 of the Professional Doctorate.

-Stage 2 of this course contains two core units: Initial Practice Development (120 credits) and Professional Practice and Research (240 credits).
+Stage 2 of this course contains three core units: Publication and Dissemination (30 credits), Proposal for Professional Research and Development Project and Professional Practice and Research (30 credits), and Professional Research and Development Project in Sport and Exercise Psychology (360 credits).
 These units are made up of component parts and are assessed through portfolio work, presentation, and viva voce examination.

 You will be assigned one or more University supervisors, depending on the area of research and professional development.
 Access to specialist advisors in the workplace will be required for Part 2 of the programme and will vary according to the area of investigation.
 We have excellent support systems for our Professional Doctorate students and you will be assigned a Personal Tutor for Part 1 as well as two Supervisors for Part 2 of the course.
 There are further opportunities to attend research seminars and workshops organised by the University's Graduate School.